 There are three initial steps that are critical to making your customer data and analytics efforts successful:

 - Invest In Talent That Can Translate Insights Into Business Action.
-There are many people who have the technical training when it comes to the math but they lack the ability to know which data is important and the business skills that help them see the relationship between the analytics and the business.
+There are many people who have the technical training when it comes to math, but they lack the ability to know which data is important and the business skills that help them see the relationship between the analytics and the business.
 Developing business-savvy marketing scientists means investing in your analytics people beyond their technical skills.
-Ideally you want analysts who can use the data to tell a business story.
+Ideally, you want analysts who can use the data to tell a business story.

 Learn more about Intuition To Wisdom: Transforming Data Into Models and Actionable Insights and Marketing Analytics in our white papers.